Pencilfish: Complete Care Guide (Nannostomus spp.)

 Filter and Aeration

-Pencil fish do not create a lot of waste, but a lot of waste can be created due to their feeding.
+Pencil fish do not create a lot of waste, but a lot of waste is created due to their feeding.

 Pencil fish have very small mouths that sometimes make it hard for them to accept traditional fish flake foods or pellets.
 Because of this, hobbyists often need to crush up foods or give protein-rich live foods.
 On top of this, many pencil fish refuse to eat off the bottom of the substrate.
 This can lead to some waste management issues.

 The best filtration for pencil fish will be a sponge filter, hang-on back filter, or canister filter that is rated for at least 2x the aquarium size.
-Additional aeration can help keep waste off the substrate and improve oxygenation but is not necessary for the success of the fish.
+Additional aeration helps keep waste off the substrate and improve oxygenation but is not necessary for the success of the fish.

 Lighting